Guderian2nd/TrueHistoryAI/AI Rules.md

 IF MyFightingUnitNum is FightingUnitNumMedium THEN NeedFightingUnit is Low

-IF MyFightingUnitNum is FightingUnitNumLow THEN Nee
+IF MyFightingUnitNum is FightingUnitNumLow THEN NeedFightingUn

 # Per MoveTask Rules